KrzysztofGrudzien/Webpack-starterkit/README.md

 # Webpack Starter-Kit
 This is my personal Webpack configuration, I've created for different front-end projects.
-Don't hesitate to improve its configuration and feel free use it for your projects.
+Don't hesitate to improve its configuration, join as a contributor and feel free use it for your projects 😉

 ## The aim of this project 🚀
 Solve problems for beginner front-end developers.
 Thanks to that any person can build small and medium projects using different technologies and tools.
 At more everybody can develop this project, change configuration and set up for itself project.